bimalrajdhakal/eloc/README.md

 This project also contains an Android Mobile Application which works similar to web application also adds other features for mobile users.
+The android version of this project can be accessed from https://github.com/bimalrajdhakal/eloc_AndriodApp.git